Skip to main content

 Whitelist1-451

-In the incoming interface, set Protocol to TCP+UDP, set the Source zone to lan, and set the Source IP address to the desired IP address.
+In the incoming interface, set Protocol to TCP+UDP, set the Source zone to lan, and set the Source IP address to a desired IP address.
 For example, 192.168.1.6.

 Set the Destination zone to wan, set the Destination address to any, and then set the Action to accept.
 Click the Save & Apply button.